 Collected during a period prior to extensive contact with the Western world, the collection includes objects from the Tari culture of Papua-New Guinea, dating from 1880-1890.
 The collection also includes 16 traditional musical instruments, figurines and leather theatrical screens (nang yai) from Thailand, Cambodia and Laos.

-The Maine Indian collection consists of more than 400 objects and features the largest institutional collection of Penobscot basketmaking tools in the region, including 41 basket molds, 45 splint gauges, seven crooked knives, three awls and numerous samples of basketmaking material including ash splints, China (or Hong Kong) cord and sweetgrass braids.
+The Wabanaki collections consist of more than 1700 objects and features the largest institutional collection of Penobscot basketmaking tools in the nation, including basket molds, splint gauges, crooked knives, awls and numerous samples of basketmaking material including ash splints, China (or Hong Kong) cord and sweetgrass braids.

-This collection also includes more than 180 baskets, dating from 1870 to present, nine root clubs and five walking sticks, as well as examples of Maine Native American beadwork and birchbark objects.
+This collection also includes baskets, dating from 1870 to present, root clubs, and walking sticks, as well as examples of Wabanaki beadwork and birchbark objects.
 Three full-size birchbark canoes dating from the late 19th century to early 20th century are also included.